M31-Capital/Investment_Theses/english/Render (RNDR).md

 ### Utility

-RNDR token is used to pay for render requests.
+RNDR token is used to pay for render requests on the network.

 *(Staking, Rev share, and network security Tokenomics are under re-develpment)*